 netcoreapp3.0, then there's nothing you need to add to your project, just start using the

-netstandard2.0 projects or full framework, you'll need to add the following package which is in preview:
+netstandard2.0 projects or full framework, you'll need to add the following package:

 I want to parse the dotnet metadata file